-Enter the total amount of other gains or losses from Column A you received as an Illinois resident and any amount you received while you were a nonresident from an Illinois business conducted - entirely in Illinois.
+Enter the total amount of other gains or losses from Column A you received as an Illinois resident and any amount you received while you were a nonresident from an Illinois business conducted

-both inside and outside Illinois.
-Complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income, and include the amount from Line 3 of the worksheet.
+- entirely in Illinois, enter the amount from Column A. - both inside and outside Illinois, complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income, and include the amount from Line 3 of the worksheet.